 As part of this effort, you must become recognised as knowledge leaders in your fields and contribute actively to online conversations in new ways — a role previously reserved for those in the company's product, customer success, or professional service arms.
 And it would help if you used client-specific and industry-focused solution selling, which is more relevant than ever in an online and digital environment.

-Most sales reps cannot realise this vision individually.
-Therefore, it is necessary for you and your company to provide the proper support and tools.
+Most sales reps need help to realise this vision individually.
+So, you and your company must provide the proper support and tools.

 Sales reps in the field must monitor the overall performance of their content, including views and impact on deals.
 Meanwhile, your company can build on sales content that is doing well and remove collateral that doesn't quickly gain traction.
 Internal performance metrics for maximising quality content and target leads must be present.
 This step ensures that your content library only includes sales motions that deliver value to customers and the field.

-Internally, this should trigger your sales support team, suggesting pre-sales demo resources and architects to prepare for any upcoming customer conversations.
+Internally, this should trigger your sales support team, suggesting pre-sales demo resources and architects to prepare for upcoming customer conversations.

 There is global alignment and support for sales activities, faster improvements of your offering, less redundancy in go-to-market content, increased content quality, and faster time to engage with potential customers.
 This amounts to a more significant revenue opportunity and less cost for your company by leveraging a solid and thorough global template.

 As a leader of the above-suggested steps, you need to address pride over existing content and lead gen processes to maximise the outcome of the suggested approach.
-It is a prerequisite for success that prioritise to get leadership buy-in.
+It is a prerequisite for success that prioritise getting leadership buy-in.
 However, the metrics that communicate progress and point out the needs cause most leaders to move from sceptics to ambassadors.

 Each company is different, but the fundamental challenge remains the same.
 Sales reps are operating in a new world.
-If you support them with good lead gen practices, your company can flourish in the changed and ever-changing digital environment.
+If you support them with good lead gen practices, your company can flourish in the ever-changing digital environment.

 Once you've acquired these leads, you also need to turn them into customers - and if you want to do that effectively, you need to understand their customer journey.
-With our customer journey map template, you can better understand how your leads think and behave, and start making them customers and even promoters of your company.
+With our customer journey map template, you can better understand how your leads think and behave and start making them customers and even promoters of your company.